HDF5 data storage

 Vahana.read_edgesFunction

-Read the edgestates of type T from an HDF5 file with the name filename.
+Read the edgestates of type (which can be a DataType, String or Symbol) from an HDF5 file with the name filename.
 The edgestates are read from the h5 subfolder of the current working directory, or from the subfolder set with set_hdf5_path.

 Per default, the last written edgestates are read.
 The transition keyword allows to read also earlier versions.
-See also Write simulations to disc for details.
+Alternatively, the comment that was specified when write_snapshot was called can be specified with the comment keyword to read the corresponding snapshot.

 Returns a vector of edgestates.